Cornish Last Names

 You can find names of Cornish origin in several regional besides Cornwell.
 This includes Wales and Brittany, where Welsh and Breton are also spoken.
 Many common Cornishmen didn’t have a surname until late into the Middle Ages.
 This is because it was reserved for people of nobility.

-Cornish Naming Traditions
+Cornish Naming Traditions and Origins

 How did Cornish surnames come to be?
 Many names follow patronymics, which is using the child’s father’s first name and adding a suffix to turn it into a surname.
 Common suffixes added were “o,” “s,” and “y.”